IBM/containerization-for-sap-s4hana/README.md

   ```

   where `<nws4-sid>` is the SAP system ID of your reference SAP
-  NetWeaver / SAP S/4HANA system.
+  NetWeaver or SAP S/4HANA system.

-  Verify whether the image was built correctly by running
+  Verify whether the image was correctly built by running

   ```shell
   $ podman images soos-<nws4-sid>